-7.8 In 2017/18 the Authority determined 2,403 other applications (description in paragraph 7.3), as shown in Table 7-3 (broken down by type).
+7.8 In 2018/19 the Authority determined 2,403 other applications (description in paragraph 7.3), as shown in Table 7-3 (broken down by type).
+This is the same as the previous year.
 This figure does not include those applications that were withdrawn, finally disposed of, declined to determine by the Local Planning Authority, called in for determination by the Secretary of State or non-determined applications subject to appeal.